 The Company has a process for the identification and management of risk as part of the governance structure operated by the Board.
-Management of risk is the responsibility of the Board.
-In managing and mitigating risk, a comprehensive and robust system of controls and risk management processes has been developed and implemented by the Board.
-The Board's role in risk management includes:
+Management of risk is the responsibility of the Chief Executive Officer subject to the supervision of the Board.
+In managing and mitigating risk, a comprehensive and robust system of controls and risk management processes has been developed and implemented by the Chief Executive Officer subject to the supervision of the Board.
+The Chief Executive Officer and Board's role in risk management includes:

-- Promoting a culture that emphasises integrity at all levels in the business; - Embedding risk management within the core processes of the business: - Approving appetite for risk; - Determining the principal risks; - Ensuring that these are communicated effectively; and, - Setting the overall policies for risk management and control.
+- Ensuring a culture that emphasises integrity at all levels in the business; - Embedding risk management within the core processes of the business; - Approving appetite for risk; - Determining the principal risks; - Ensuring that these are communicated effectively; and, - Setting the overall policies for risk management and control.